yehia67/documentation/wallets/0.1/hub/how-to-guides/recover-tokens.md

 Hub has a `signBundle()` gRPC method, which allows you to sign bundles that withdraw from a user's deposit address.

-1. In Hub, pass the unsigned bundle hash and the swept address to the `signBundle()` method
+1. In Hub, pass the unsigned bundle hash and the spent address to the `signBundle()` method

    ```
    Hub@localhost:50051> client.signBundle({address:'ADDRESS...',bundleHash:'BUNDLEHASH...',authentication:'',validateChecksum:false},pr)